Master Cotton Shrinkage: Pre-Wash & Care Guide

-The quiet luxury of a perfectly fitted cotton garment is a wardrobe essential.
+The Intellectual Artistry of a perfectly fitted cotton garment is a wardrobe essential.
 Its breathability and softness are unparalleled, yet its tendency to shrink can be a source of frustration.
 Understanding

 The Nature of Cotton: Why It Shrinks